Ondagona Baa

 Ondagona Baa is a 2003 Indian Kannada-language romance drama film directed by K. R. Udhayashankar and produced by Rockline Venkatesh.
 The film stars V. Ravichandran and Shilpa Shetty.
-(Note: Ravichandran and Shilpa Shetty were earlier paired in Preethsod Thappa which too was remade from a Telugu film and was also produced by Rockline Venkatesh.)
 Yester-year veteran actors J. V. Somayajulu and K. R. Vijaya too feature in prominent roles.
 The film also marked the reunion of actor Ravichandran with music composer Hamsalekha who had parted ways due to some differences for many years.
 It is a remake of the Telugu film Kalisundam Raa.

 The film created much hype before its release due to the reunion of veterans on the screen after a long time.
 Critics appreciated the film for its family-based theme and decent music.

+Production

+Ravichandran and Shilpa Shetty were earlier paired in Preethsod Thappa.
+Shetty agreed to be a part of the film due to Ravichandran and cameraman Seetharam.
+Part of the film was shot in Manipal and Rockline Studios outside Bengaluru, which was yet to be inaugurated.

 Soundtrack

-All the songs are composed and written by Hamsalekha.
+All the songs are composed and written by Hamsalekha, who previously worked together in Preethsod Thappa and did not collaborate for a period due to an alleged feud.